FuroLabs/official-Web/CONTRIBUTING.md

-# Contributing to NevroLabs Official Website
+# Contributing to Furo Labs Official Website

 Thank you for your interest in contributing.
-This repository hosts the official NevroLabs website.
-Contributions are strictly limited to authorized NevroLabs employees, company owners, and repository administrators.
+This repository hosts the official Furo Labs website.
+Contributions are strictly limited to authorized Furo Labs employees, company owners, and repository administrators.
 Unauthorized contributions are not accepted.

-If you are not an authorized employee or owner and need changes made (content updates, bug fixes, new pages, etc.), please contact `nevrolabs@gmail.com` with a short summary of the requested change and your organization/role; the team will review and coordinate.
+If you are not an authorized employee or owner and need changes made (content updates, bug fixes, new pages, etc.), please contact `furolabs@gmail.com` with a short summary of the requested change and your organization/role; the team will review and coordinate.

 ## Who may contribute

-- Authorized NevroLabs employees
+- Authorized Furo Labs employees
 - Company owners
 - Repository administrators (maintainers)